IBM/zopeneditor-about/README.md

 This extension provides language support for the IBM Enterprise COBOL 6.2 and PL/I 5.2 programming languages for z/OS®.
 This also includes capabilities for embedded statements for CICS 5.5, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.

-It is realizing its languages support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable mainframe developers to utilize features such as:
+IBM Z Open Editor realizes its language support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable mainframe developers to utilize features such as:

 - Real-time syntax checking and highlighting while you type
 - Problems view with all syntax errors and (in COBOL) unreachable code